-To reduce the pH by 1.0 points, The Garden Helper recommends mixing 1.2 oz of ground rock sulfur for each square yard of sandy soil, or 3.6 oz per square yard for all other soils.
+To reduce the pH by 1.0 points, mix 1.2 ounces of ground rock sulfur for each square yard of sandy soil, or 3.6 ounces per square yard for all other soils.
 Amend the soil two to four weeks ahead of planting to allow the amendments time to adjust the soil's pH.

 Getting Pine Needle Mulch

-If there are not any pine trees in your yard, buy pine needle mulch--also known as pine straw--from home garden stores or nurseries.
+You can collect pine needles from your own yard if you have pine trees growing on your property.
+If there aren't any pine trees in your yard, buy pine needle mulch, also known as pine straw, from home garden stores or nurseries.